sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 ## Tracing & Reference Counting are Duals

 On the high level, tracing is tracking "matter" -- all reachable objects, while reference counting is tracking "anti-matter" -- all unreachable objects.
 Their connection is further revealed when we align them by removing certain "optimizations".
-We can consider a version of tracing that computes the number of incoming edges from live objects instead of a single bit; and a version of reference counting that postpones the decrements to be processed on batches.
+We can consider a version of tracing that computes the number of incoming edges from roots or live objects instead of a single bit; and a version of reference counting that postpones the decrements to be processed on batches.
 If the graph contains no cycle, both methods would converge to tagging the same value for each object.
 Tracing achieves this by setting this value to zero and increases it recursively, while reference counting starts from an upper bound and decrements it recursively.

 To formalize this connection, we define the value they converge to mathematically then align their algorithmic structures.